repobee/repobee-plugin-cookiecutter/README.md

-# repomate-plugin-cookiecutter
+# repobee-plugin-cookiecutter
-This is a simple `cookiecutter` template for [repomate](https://github.com/slarse/repomate) plugins.
+This is a simple `cookiecutter` template for [RepoBee](https://github.com/repobee/repobee) plugins.
 It should provide you with everything you need to quickly write a plugin.

 ## Requirements